 However, the remote work environment has made both of these processes exponentially more difficult for HR professionals.
 Both onboarding and separation are traditionally thought of as times when “handshakes abound.”
 Meaningful introductions are made through personal interactions at the time of onboarding, while lasting relationships are secured at separation as employees make their rounds and say their final goodbyes.

-While the complexity of remote onboarding cannot be trivialized, CPA Practice Advisor provides some outstanding best practices for HR professionals looking to onboard remote CPAs, with some of the highlights including:
+While the complexity of remote onboarding cannot be trivialized, CPA Practice Advisor provides some outstanding best practices for HR professionals looking to onboard remote CPAs, with some of the highlights including these managing a remote workforce proven practices:

 - Get started immediately – a traditional onboard for a new hire would involve scheduling meetings with various HR personnel to come in and take care of all requisite forms and processes.
 There is no need to align schedules in the remote hiring environment.
 The minute a candidate accepts a position, he or she should receive a welcome video call from HR, followed immediately by an email with a list of documents for them to get started filling out HR paperwork while the excitement of the new career path is still fresh.